vtog/labGuides/source/ocp/local-registry-quick-start.rst

 Local Registry Quick Start
 ==========================

 After configuring storage you can create a PVC for the local registry.
+This quick start will cover the following topics:

+- Configure the local Image Registry storage claim
+- Local registry default route
+- Create an HTPasswd file using linux

 .. important:: These instructions assume you've configured a persistant volume (PV).
 More specifically followed the "LSO & ODF Quick Start".